risawitama/verbose-potato/README.md

-## What was a more important invention than the first telephone?
-The second one.
+## What did one nut say as he chased another nut?
+I'm a cashew!